MDVeloper/MDVeloper/README.md

 <h3 align="center">A passionate Backend developer from Argentina</h3>
 <br/>

-- 🔭 I’m currently working on Java with Spring boot, on microservices.
+- 🔭 I’m currently working for Hitachi as Software Engineer.
+Currently working with Java, Spring boot and relational databases.
+Based microservices with orchest way.

 - 🌱 My next learnings for 2023-2025 will be: **Realtime and Parallelization with Java, Advanced Springboot & Spring Security, gRPC and Different integrations.**